nhanb/old.hi.imnhan.com/content/posts/i-made-my-python-webapp-pip-installable.md

-another layer of firewall that locks down every port by default that you can setup on their totally usable web console or infrastructure-as-code it in your cloudformations or your terraformses or, actually, do you have a moment to talk about our lord and savior Cthulhubernetes-
+another layer of firewall that locks down every port by default that you can setup on their totally usable web console or infrastructure-as-code it in your cloudformations or your terraformses or, actually, do you have a moment to talk about our lord and savior Cthulhubernetes--

 But I digress.

 I guess what I was trying to say is, throwing abstractions over complex procedures is simply shifting the costs elsewhere.
-Shipping your software in a Dockerfile is file, but making your distribution so simple that people can easily write a couple of lines of Dockerfile for it by themselves is more valuable.
+Shipping your software in a Dockerfile is fine, but making your distribution so simple that people can easily write a couple of lines of Dockerfile for it by themselves is more valuable.
+Simple distribution is simple to deploy regardless of whether you're using docker, packer, ansible, pyinfra, podman, nomad, k8s, k3s, an impenetrable shell script some dude wrote 2 years ago who just left the company last month... or any combination of the above.
+The point is **you shouldn't be forced to use more heavyweight solutions just because the software is a pain in the butt to setup manually**.

 And other people _have_ been trying to make python application distribution
 simpler: